primev/mev-commit-docs/newdocs/do/providers/registering-as-a-provider.md

     }
     ```

-Once you have staked, wait for a few minutes, and you should see peers getting connected in the logs.
+Once you have staked, you should seeing peers getting connected in the logs within a few minutes.
 You can check the `/topology` endpoint again to verify that you have some connected peers.